 Healing Effects of a Hot Tub

-Since July 4th was a Sunday, Anne Merrick called the whole family to assemble in their Highland Park home on the lakeshore.
-Ezekial Dawson, one of the firm’s founding partners, contracted War Horse Security to protect the family.
+Since July 4th was a Sunday, Anne Merrick called the family to assemble at their Highland Park home on the lakeshore.
+One of the firm’s founding partners, Ezekial Dawson, contracted War Horse Security to protect the family.
 Three guards patrolled the grounds and minded the gate.

-Pete, Veronica's husband, flew immediately home from Albuquerque once he heard the news Pete.
+Once he heard the news, Veronica's husband Pete flew home from Albuquerque.
 He has been by Ronnie's side ever since, slowly bringing her back to her usual self.

-Showing a flash of her natural ebullience, Ronnie suggested that the Merrick children and spouses congregate in the hot tub adjacent to the swimming pool.
-Ben was already in the whirlpool with Willie, who was wearing a simple black tank suit.
+Showing a flash of her natural ebullience, Ronnie suggested that the Merrick children and spouses assemble in the hot tub adjacent to the swimming pool.
+Ben was already in the whirlpool with Willie.

 Mac eased himself into the bubbling waters and sunk to shoulder level, maneuvering to place himself near one of the jets.
 Ronnie and Pete were the last to arrive.
 Splashing into the tub, Ronnie took her seat across from Mac.

 "Pete, how hot was it in Albuquerque?"
 Willie said.